OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/integrating-tf501-with-vRO.rst

 .. _integrating-tf-release-50x-with-vmware-vrealize-orchestrator:

-Integrating Tungsten Fabric Release 5.0.X with VMware vRealize Orchestrator
+Integrating OpenSDN Release 5.0.X with VMware vRealize Orchestrator
 ===========================================================================

 :date: 2019-07-29

-A dedicated TF plugin is used to connect to VMware vRealize Orchestrator (vRO).
-Tungsten Fabric 5.0 supported a Beta version of the plugin.
-Starting with Tungsten Fabric 5.0.1, a fully supported version of the plugin is available.
-The plugin is used to view the TF controller configuration in the vRO inventory, and to modify configurations by using vRO workflows.
+A dedicated OpenSDN plugin is used to connect to VMware vRealize Orchestrator (vRO).
+OpenSDN 5.0 supported a Beta version of the plugin.
+Starting with OpenSDN 5.0.1, a fully supported version of the plugin is available.
+The plugin is used to view the OpenSDN controller configuration in the vRO inventory, and to modify configurations by using vRO workflows.
 You can also create network policies, security groups, and automate both simple and complex